Slayer: Christ Illusion (2006–2008)

-A worldwide tour dubbed The Unholy Alliance Tour, was undertaken to support the new record.
-The tour was originally set to launch on June 6, but was postponed to June 10, as Araya had to undergo gall bladder surgery.
+A worldwide tour dubbed The Unholy Alliance Tour was undertaken to support the new record.
+The tour was originally set to launch on June 6 in San Diego, but was postponed to June 10 as Araya had to undergo gall bladder surgery.
 In Flames, Mastodon, Children of Bodom, Lamb of God, and Thine Eyes Bleed (featuring Araya's brother, Johnny) and Ted Maul (London Hammersmith Apollo) were supporting Slayer.
 The tour made its way through America and Europe and the bands who participated, apart from Thine Eyes Bleed, reunited to perform at Japan's Loudpark Festival on October 15, 2006.

 The video for the album's first single, "Eyes of the Insane", was released on October 30, 2006.
-The track was featured on the Saw III soundtrack, and won a Grammy-award for "Best Metal Performance" at the 49th Grammy Awards, although the band was unable to attend due to touring obligations.
+The track was featured on the Saw III soundtrack, and won a Grammy Award for "Best Metal Performance" at the 49th Grammy Awards, although the band was unable to attend due to touring obligations.
 A week later, the band visited the 52nd Services Squadron located on the Spangdahlem U.S. Air Force Base in Germany to meet and play a show.
 This was the first visit ever to a military base for the band.
 The band made its first network TV appearance on the show Jimmy Kimmel Live! on January 19, playing the song "Eyes of the Insane", and four additional songs for fans after the show (although footage from "Jihad" was cut due to its controversial lyrical themes).

 In 2007, Slayer toured Australia and New Zealand in April with Mastodon, and appeared at the Download Festival, Rock Am Ring, and a summer tour with Marilyn Manson and Bleeding Through.

 World Painted Blood (2009–2011)

-In 2008, Araya stated uncertainty about the future of the band, and that he could not see himself continuing the career at a later age.
+In 2008, Araya expressed uncertainty about the future of the band, and that he could not see himself continuing the career at a later age.
 He said that once the band finished its upcoming album, which was the final record in their contract, the band would sit down and discuss its future.
 King was optimistic that the band would produce at least another two albums before considering to disband: "We're talking of going in the studio next February [2009] and getting the next record out so if we do things in a timely manner I don't see there's any reason why we can't have more than one album out."
 Slayer, along with Trivium, Mastodon, and Amon Amarth, teamed up for a European tour titled 'The Unholy Alliance: Chapter III', throughout October and November 2008.
 Slayer headlined the second Mayhem Festival in the summer of 2009.
 Slayer, along with Megadeth, also co-headlined Canadian Carnage, the first time they performed together in more than 15 years when they co-headlined four shows in Canada in late June 2009 with openers Machine Head and Suicide Silence.